WilliamJudge94/sxdm/docs/analysis.rst

     def do_something(each_scan_diffraction_post_bk_sub, inputs):
         """
+        each_scan_diffraction_post_bk_sub (preset default)
-        each_scan_diffraction_post_bk_sub - This is an automatic input that has to come first.
-We are passing in the corrected summed diffraction pattern
+            - This is an automatic input that has to come first.
+We are passing in
+            - the background corrected diffraction patterns for each test_fs.scan_numbers

+        inputs (list of ints, ex.
+[1, 2, 3, 4])
-        inputs - the user defined inputs used to split up into function definitions - must be static values
+            - the user defined inputs used to split up into function definitions
+            - must be static values

         """